January 29 | February 12 |

 - CD/DVD submissions will not be accepted - upload your recording(s) to YouTube or Vimeo and attach to the application.
 YouTube videos may be Public or Unlisted, but not Private.

-Recorded Auditions are due no later than midnight on February 15.
+Recorded Auditions must be submitted no later than midnight on February 1.